Julie Slama: Political positions

 Slama proposed legislation to require students in 8th and 11th grade to pass the American Civics Test.
 She proposed legislation to expand the castle doctrine to include occupied vehicles.
 She supported an attempt to call a special legislative session to pass legislation to prohibit vaccine requirements by businesses, governmental entities, and schools.
 She opposed expanding Supplemental Nutrition Assistance Program benefits to people with felony drug convictions.
+She proposed anti-Boycott, Divestment and Sanctions legislation.

-She opposes abortion in all cases, including when the life of the mother is at risk.
-She proposed a Heartbeat bill in 2022.
+Slama opposes abortion in all cases, including when the life of the mother is at risk.
+She proposed a heartbeat bill in 2022.
+She proposed a motion to censure Senator Machaela Cavanaugh for stating that legislation prohibiting gender-affirming care for transgender children was akin to genocide, but Speaker John Arch declined to have it go forward.

 Slama proposed a constitutional amendment to require voter ID in order to vote.
-She proposed legislation to alter Nevada's selection of presidential electors by switching to having them selected through winner-take-all.
+She proposed legislation to alter Nebraska's selection of presidential electors by switching to having them selected through winner-take-all.
 She proposed a constitutional amendment to make the state legislature partisan.

+Personal life

+Slama converted to Catholicism.
+Her twin sister, Emily, was appointed by Ricketts to the Sarpy County Election Commission in October 2021.
+She married former state senator Andrew La Grone on December 18, 2021.
+Slama and La Grone have a son.